Hazardous and Infectious Waste

 Idaho State University falls under RCRA and other environmental laws and regulations, including the Toxic Substances Control Act (TSCA), Superfund Amendments and Reauthorization Act (SARA), Clean Water Act (CWA), Clean Air Act (CAA), Emergency Planning and Community Right-to-Know Act (EPCRA), and Idaho General Safety Code One.

-Hazardous and Infectious Waste Management at ISU is conducted by the Technical Safety Office.
+Hazardous and Infectious Waste Management at ISU is conducted by the Enviromental Health and Safety offices.

 Hazardous or Infectious Waste Pickup Request

 TSO will assist departments and laboratories with hazardous and infectious waste pickups.
 Be prepared to provide the following information when you open the EHS Waste Pick-Up Form.

 Use these definitions for choosing Type of Waste on the Waste Pickup Request: